tanishakothiyal/Automated-Bug-Tracking-SauceDemo/ReadMe.md

 ## ✅ Features Automated

 - Login functionality
-- Add to Cart (in progress)
+- Add to Cart
-- Checkout process (to be added)
+- Checkout process
-- Excel-based data-driven tests (upcoming)
+- Excel-based data-driven tests

 ## 🧪 How to Run the Tests